sc18zs/final_project_cs596/README.md

 <img src="https://github.com/sc18zs/final_project_cs596/blob/main/Morton/Comparison.png" alt="Comparison of CPU, COMT, and Cache Hit Rate" width="600"/>

+After using the Morton Curve, the program's performance showed significant improvement.
+Specifically, the CPU time decreased by approximately **62.8%**, indicating a substantial increase in computational efficiency and a noticeable speedup of the program.
+Although COMT time increased by **3.25%**, this change is minimal compared to the reduction in CPU time and can be considered negligible.
+More importantly, the CATCH HIT RATE increased from **15.15%** to **47.87%**, significantly improving the cache hit rate and reducing memory access failures, further enhancing the program's execution efficiency.
+Overall, the use of the Morton Curve optimization led to notable improvements in both memory access efficiency and computational performance.

 ## Acknowledgments
 This project is part of the CSCI596 course and focuses on enhancing the efficiency of molecular dynamics simulations through innovative computational methods.